MathyouMB/website/src/content/articles/why-computer-science-students-are-struggling-to-find-jobs.md

 ---
 title: "Why Computer Science Students Are Struggling To Find Jobs"
-description: How the pandemic, rising enrollment, and AI have reshaped the job market for students.
+description: How the pandemic, rising enrollment, and AI have reshaped the job market and led to less capable university graduates.
 date: 2024-08-25
 image: "/images/articles/2023/working-and-studying2.png"
 draft: true